rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-web-app.md

    2. In the **Package Version** box, type in the version of the package.
 By default, the version is set to *1.0.0*
    3. Ensure **Is a singleton package** is *not selected*.
    4. Make sure **Is a bindable package** is *selected*.
-   5. Describe the package in a sentence or two like `Demo package for dockerfile build strategy`.
+   5. Describe the package in a sentence or two like `Demo package for docker build recipe`.
 4. Click **NEXT**.
 5. In the **Component Name** box, enter a name for the component say `Flask_Application`.
    {{% notice info %}}